Is There a Legitimate PS Vita emulator?

 So what are some good video game emulators that are available?
 Here are just a few.

 PCSX2 is a PS2 emulator for PC.
 The PlayStation 2 was amazingly successful and sold in the dozens of millions.
-There were also hundreds of very good games that were also amazingly popular.
-The combination of games and popularity means the emulation scene for PS2 is very strong.
+The PS2 also had hundreds of very good games developed for it that were also very popular.
+The combination of a lot of good games and incredible popularity means the demand for PS2 emulators is very strong, creating a thriving emulation scene for the PS2.

-According to the guys behind PCSX2, it is compatible with 95% of PS2 games and works credibly well up to 60FPS on a well specified PC.
-If that isn’t good emulation, I don’t know what is!
+According to the guys behind PCSX2, it is compatible with 95% of PS2 games and works credibly well up to 60FPS on a powerful PC.
+If that kind of power and reach isn’t good game emulation, then I don’t know what is!

 RetroArch is like a Kodi media center for emulation.
 It provides a platform for multiple emulators and games that makes managing them all simple.
 Usually, you install an emulator for each platform and run games in each individually.
 RetroArch is a single application that can manage multiple emulators for multiple systems and the games you play on them.
 Individual emulators are called Cores and once installed, RetroArch has a library of Cores you can download and manage with the system.
 It makes playing games across systems very simple indeed.
 You will still need access to the ROMs though.

 PPSSPP is the PlayStation Portable emulator of choice for many fans.
 It is very well supported and has been around for a long time.
-It can play PSP games in full HD on PC and works on mobiles too.
-The full suite of games are playable and it works well.
+It can play PSP games in full HD on PC.
+The PPSSPP works on mobile devices as well.

 As the PSP was one of the best-received handhelds ever, there is a real appetite to enjoy some of those games even now.
-The fact that PPSSPP can work on mobile too is just too good to miss.
+The fact that PPSSPP works on mobile devices, enabling you to play PlayStation Portable games on a modern portable device is just too good an opportunity for fun to miss out on.

 No$GBA (No-cash GBA) began as a Gameboy Advanced emulator but quickly graduated to Nintendo DS.
 It is compatible with multiplayer for the GBA but not on DS.
-That aside, as a Nintendo DS emulator it is top class.
-It runs fast, offers stutter-free play and seems very stable.
-I only spent an hour playing around but I experienced no crashes or issues.
+That aside, as a Nintendo DS emulator it is top notch, running fast, offering stutter-free play, and seeming very stable.
+I only spent an hour or so playing on the No$GBA but I experienced no crashes or issues with this emulator at all.

 Video game emulation seems in very good health right now.
 There seems to be a great quality emulator available for almost every video console every produced except the PS Vita and perhaps a couple of others.
 Those issues aside, if you like retro gaming or would like to get into it, you have lots of options.
 The emulators listed here are just six of many out there waiting to be played.
 What are you waiting for?

-Got any other suggestions for video game emulators?
-Know of anyone developing a PS Vita emulator?
-Tell us about it below if you do!
+Do you have any other suggestions for video game emulators?
+Do you know of anyone developing a PS Vita emulator?
+Tell us about it below in the comments if you do!